Abhik Ghosh: Research

 Selected routes to 4d and 5d metallocorroles (ref 19).

-Ghosh has contributed to many areas of porphyrin-related research.
+Ghosh is known primarily for his research on porphyrins and porphyrin analogues.

 Computational bioinorganic chemistry.
-In the 1990s, Abhik reported some of the first large-scale ab initio and density functional theory calculations on porphyrins and other bioinorganic systems, helping lay the foundation of the vibrant field of computational bioinorganic chemistry (or quantum bioinorganic chemistry).
-During this period, he shed light on the problem of diatomic ligand discrimination by heme proteins, debunking the then-prevalent steric model and emphasizing the key role of hydrogen bonding in the distal pocket.
-He also reported some of the first first-principles calculations on high-valent iron-oxo species.
+In the 1990s, Ghosh reported some of the earliest large-scale ab initio and density functional theory calculations on porphyrins and other bioinorganic systems.
+In particular, he worked on the problem of diatomic ligand discrimination by heme proteins, arguing against the then-prevalent steric model and emphasizing the key role of hydrogen bonding in the distal pocket.

 Transition metal spin state energetics.
-In the 1990s, Abhik (partly in collaboration with Peter Taylor at the San Diego Supercomputer Center) showed that common exchange-correlation functionals yield highly divergent results on the energetics of low-energy spin states of transition metal complexes.
-He showed that classic pure functionals tend to unduly favor lower-spin states, while hybrid functionals such as B3LYP err in the other ditrections, favoring higher-spin states.
-Subsequently, he showed that GGA functionals based on the OPTX exchange functional sometimes provide a good solution to the problem, as does B3LYP* (with a lower proportion of exchange relative to B3LYP).
-However, a functional yielding the best spin state energetics does not necessarily yield the best results for other properties such as bond distances and spin densities.
+In the 1990s, Ghosh showed that common exchange-correlation functionals yield highly divergent results on the energetics of low-energy spin states of transition metal complexes.
+He showed that classic pure functionals tend to unduly favor lower-spin states, while hybrid functionals such as B3LYP err in the other ditrection, favoring higher-spin states.
+Subsequently, he showed that GGA functionals based on the OPTX exchange functional often provide a good solution to the problem, as does B3LYP* (with 15% exact exchange).